thatbirdguythatuknownot/sniplections/README.md

 print(a, --a, a, ++a, a) # 2 1 1 2 2
 ```
 Do note that anything past the first two chained `-`/`+` will NOT be interpreted as an increment, so `++++a` will only do the equivalent of `+(+(a := a + 1))` in normal Python.

+**game.py**<br/>
+I made this because I was bored and I had no internet.
+Tried to make a thing where eventually all the values balance out but that... something is wrong with the formulas for now.
+Enjoy.